idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 ![picture_16](https://static.igem.wiki/teams/5562/collabroation/16.webp)

-### 3.1.4 With the iGEM Team of Nankai University (NKU-China)
+### 3.1.4 With the iDEC Team of Nankai University (NKU-China)

-Our team participated in the online symposium with the iGEM team of Nankai University (NKU-China).
+Our team participated in the online symposium with the iDEC team of Nankai University (NKU-China).
 At the meeting, the NKU-China team demonstrated its project of \"Targeted intervention for Alzheimer\'s disease (AD) based on engineering yeast\", carried out in-depth analysis